Vishnupriya-selvarasu/student-placement-eligibility-system/README.md

-# Student Placement Eligibility Management System
+# 🎓 Student Placement Management System

-Python-MySQL based application for managing student academic records and determining placement eligibility.

-## Features
-- CRUD Operations (Create, Read, Update, Delete)
+This is a Python-based console application developed using Object Oriented Programming (OOP) concepts.

+It allows users to:
+- Add multiple student records
+- Calculate percentage automatically
-- Automated eligibility percentage calculation
+- Check placement eligibility
-- MySQL database integration
-- Input validation and logical checks
+- View all student details

-## Technologies Used
+## 🔧 Technologies Used
 - Python
+- OOP Concepts
+- Conditional Statements
+- Loops
-- MySQL
+- List Data Structure

+## 🎯 Eligibility Criteria
+Students with 60% and above are eligible for placement.

+## ▶ How to Run
+1. Install Python
+2. Download the file
+3. Run:
+   python placement_system.py